 When the UE is connected to EPC and establishes/releases PDN connections, the following differences apply to N4 compared to when the UE is connected to 5GC:

-- If the network is configured to perform allocation/release of CN Tunnel Info in the SMF+PGW-C, the SMF+PGW-C shall allocate/release CN Tunnel Info for each EPS Bearer.

-- If the network is configured to perform allocation/release of CN Tunnel Info in the UPF, the SMF+PGW-C shall request UPF+PWG-U to allocate/release CN Tunnel Info for each EPS Bearer.
+- The CN Tunnel Info is allocated for each EPS Bearer.

 - In addition to the Service Data Flow related information, the SMF+PGW-C shall be able to provide the GBR and MBR values for each GBR bearer of the PDN connection to the UPF+PGW-U.

 If the UE does not have preconfigured rules for associating an application to a PDN connection (i.e. the UE does not have rules in UE local configuration and is not provisioned with ANDSF rules), the UE should use a matching URSP rule as defined in TS 23.503 [45], if available, to derive the parameters, e.g. APN, for the PDN connection establishment and associating an application to the PDN connection.